It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 7. Put Things in Motion

-If you want to keep squirrels out of your yard without actually harming them, then you’ll want to consider this option.
+If you want to keep squirrels out of your yard without actually harming them, then you’ll have to consider this option.

-Basically, you’ll want to install motion activated sprinklers.
+Basically, you’ll install motion activated sprinklers.
 This will startle the squirrels as they run across your yard and will probably quit coming back if it scares them bad enough.

 8. Clean Out Your Attic